patrickrcharles/PokeApiApp/README.md

 # PokeApiApp

-A C# application that interacts with the PokéAPI — fetches Pokémon name, types, stats, and provides a console UI for determining what types of Pokemon the entered Pokemon is strong and weak against.
+A C# application that interacts with the PokeAPI — fetches Pokemon name, types, stats, and provides a console UI for determining what types of Pokemon the entered Pokemon is strong and weak against.

 ## Prerequisites